jetbrains-academy/kotlin-onboarding-introduction/Chat/askFirstQuestion/task.md

-In this task you will start implement the project.
+In this task, you will start implementing the project.

 ### Task

-Ask the first question from the user `Hello!
+Ask the user the first question: `Hello!
 I'm glad to meet you, let me get to know you better!
-What is your name?`, and then read the user's answer into a variable (you can use any name of the variable that you wish).
+What is your name?`, and then store the user's answer in a variable (you can use any variable name you choose).

-**Note**: to avoid typos just copy the text from here and paste into your code.
+**Note**: to avoid typos, just copy the text from here and paste it into your code.

 If you have any difficulties, **hints will help you solve this task**.